Dakota Blue Richards: Personal life

 Richards revealed that as a young actress, she "suffered at the hands of school bullies because of her ginger hair".

 In 2008, she attended the "Our Space" camp of the Equality and Human Rights Commission (in the Lake District), which gathered "teenagers from different backgrounds to discuss human rights and discrimination".
 Since 2010 she has supported Action for Children, a charity in the United Kingdom helping vulnerable young people overcome injustice and deprivation.
 In 2011, she fronted their advertising campaign to promote a new charity project.

 Richards also backs The Young Actors Group, an acting school in Brighton opened in 2014 that gives children and teenagers the training to work professionally in stage and screen.

 Richards describes herself as "quite into modern art and abstract stuff" and a fan of photographer Christian Coigny, artists Tracey Emin and Damien Hirst, and films from Studio Ghibli.

 On 30 March 2025, Richards announced via Instagram that she was expecting her first child alongside longtime partner Will Thomson.
-Their child was born in May of that year.
+Their daughter was born in May of that year.